memgraph/docs/mage/query-modules/python/node-similarity.md

 * `node1: Union[Vertex, Tuple[Vertex]` ➡ The first node or a tuple of nodes.
 * `node2: Union[Vertex, Tuple[Vertex]]` ➡ The second node or a tuple of nodes.
-* `mode: str("cartesian")` ➡ If the given arguments are tuples, this argument determines whether to calculate the similarity between nodes pairwise ("pairwise" or "p") or calculate the similarity between one and each node ("cartesian" or "c").
+* `mode: str("cartesian")` ➡ If the given arguments are tuples, this argument determines whether to calculate the similarity between nodes pairwise ("pairwise") or calculate the similarity between one and each node ("cartesian").
 The default value is "cartesian".

 #### Output: